GrokCV/Awesome-IRSTD-Datasets/README.md

 ## I. Real-World Datasets

-This section lists publicly available datasets collected using real infrared sensors, suitable for IRST, tracking, or segmentation tasks.
+This section lists publicly available datasets collected using real infrared sensors, suitable for IRST, tracking, or segmentation tasks, and sorted by release year.

 ### 📅 2020